rols1/Kodi-Addon-ARDundZDF/README.md

 - Credits to [coder-alpha] https://forums.plex.tv/discussion/166602/rel-ccloudtv-channel-iptv/p1): (Channel updater, based on Channel updater by sharkone/BitTorrent.bundle)
 - Credits to [Arauco] (https://forums.plex.tv/profile/Arauco): processing of Logos and Icons (Plex-Plugin ARDundZDF)
 - Credits to [romanv](https://github.com/romanvm) for his script.module.kodi-six
+- Credits to all the members of Forum Kodinerds who help to make this addon better

 Hauptmenü:
 ===================